Nanoonga/chtml-masonry/README.md

 ## Overview

+**Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

-**Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

-These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.
+These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm.

 ## Algorithm